 Man charged with murder of Wasilla woman found in car trunk on Seward Highway

-May 3—PALMER — A 26-year-old man was arrested last week on charges he murdered a 39-year-old Wasilla woman and left her body in the trunk of her car at a Seward Highway pulloff.
+May 4—PALMER — A 26-year-old man was arrested last week on charges he murdered a 39-year-old Wasilla woman and left her body in the trunk of her car at a Seward Highway pullout.

 Parthena Kinkead was found dead in her 2019 white Ford Fiesta just south of the Hope cutoff on April 2, Alaska State Troopers said.

-For more than a month, no one was charged in what troopers immediately described as a homicide.
+For about a month, no one was charged in what troopers immediately described as a homicide.

 Christian Hudson was originally arrested April 3 on charges that he stole a car and left a home after turning on the unlit burners of a gas stove.